 Innovations are changing the way we interact with the world around us.
 Smartphones, advanced cars, household appliance upgrades, and a new generation of gaming systems have taken the world by storm.
-With such high demand for the latest design or the next big thing, sometimes products rush through the safety testing phase and become defective.
-Injuries caused by products can cause a consumer to lose trust in the product and leave them struggling to handle the medical expenses and the emotional consequences.
+With such high demand for the latest design or next big thing, sometimes companies rush products through the safety testing phase, leading to defects.
+Consumers injured by defective products may lose trust in the product and end up dealing with medical expenses and emotional damage.
 If you have been injured due to a defective product, you may be eligible for compensation.
-It is important to know what kind of defective product case you have.
-Here are the different types of defective product liability:
+But first, you must identify the kind of defective product case you have.

-There are certain industries where product design defects are highly possible.
-These products are the most at risk for developing a design defect:
+Certain industries are more likely than others to produce products with design defects.
+The following products are the most at risk for developing a design defect:

 Here are some of the most common examples of manufacturing defects: